libvips/libvips/_posts/2025-12-04-What's-new-in-8.18.md

 UltraHDR images, the rocket exhaust should look very bright.
 It should also look nicely tonemapped on an SDR display.

+We'd like to thank Shopify for their generous support while developing this feature.

 ## Camera RAW support

 Thanks to @lxsameer, libvips 8.18 now uses [libraw](https://www.libraw.org)